 (d) Records of permanent changes made at the GDF and vapor balance equipment which may affect emissions.

-(2) Records required under section (1) of this rule must be kept for a period of 5 years and must be made available for inspection by DEQ during the course of a site visit.
+(2) Records required under section (1) of this rule must be kept for a period of 5 years and must be made available for inspection by DEQ or the EPA Administrator during the course of a site visit.

 (3) Each owner or operator of a gasoline cargo tank subject to the management practices in Table 3 of OAR 340-244-0242 must keep records documenting vapor tightness testing for a period of 5 years.
 Documentation must include each of the items specified in 40 CFR 63.11094(b)(2)(i) through (viii).
 Records of vapor tightness testing must be retained as specified in either subsection (3)(a) or (b) of this rule.